NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 6/Weak Xurgimoth.md

     desc: "`pf2:2`  **Requirements** The dragon doesn't have a creature impaled on their horn\n* * *\n\n**Effect** The dragon attempts to gore a foe.
 They Stride, then attempt a horn Strike.
 On a hit, the target becomes impaled on the dragon's horn.
 The creature is [[Conditions/Grabbed|Grabbed]] while on the horn (and can attempt to [[Actions/Escape|Escape]] as normal).
 The dragon doesn't need to use additional actions to keep the impaled creature grabbed.
 If the dragon moves, they bring the grabbed creature along with them."

   - name: "Poison Breath"
-    desc: "`pf2:2` (poison,primal) The dragon breathes a toxic cloud that deals 9d6-4 poison damage in a @Template[cone|distance:40] (DC 23 Fortitude check save).\n\nThey can't use Poison Breath again for 1d4 rounds."
+    desc: "`pf2:2` (poison,primal) The dragon breathes a toxic cloud that deals 9d6-4 poison damage in a 40-foot cone (DC 23 Fortitude check save).\n\nThey can't use Poison Breath again for 1d4 rounds."

 ```